≡ Menu

 • and Canine Cutaneous Histiocytosis.

-Which is yet one more reason why you should always have a professional check out your pet if you suspect something might be wrong with him or her.
+This is another reason you should always have a professional check out your pet if you suspect something might be wrong with them.

-Many breeds will be affected by this problem at some point in their lives, but breeds at particular risk include:
+Many breeds will be affected by this problem at some point in their lives, but species at particular risk include:

-That having a dog that is diagnosed with a histiocytoma isn’t going to be the end of the world.
-In fact, for many pet owners whose pets may be “prone” to developing this condition, it may ultimately turn into something that they just get used to.
+Now, we’ll be the first to admit that having a dog that is diagnosed with histiocytoma isn’t going to be the end of the world.
+In fact, for many pet owners whose pets may be “prone” to developing this condition, it may turn into something they get used to.

-For most of us, the appearance of a histiocytoma for the first time is always going to be a bit shocking.
-Its also going to typically lead to a vet visit which in turn will lead to a vet bill.
-This is why, we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+That being said, for most of us, the appearance of a histiocytoma for the first time will always be a bit shocking.
+It will also typically lead to a vet visit, which will lead to a vet bill.
+This is why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?